Consumer Products Rental NAICS 5322

 Recent Developments

-• Upbound Group, the owner of Rent-A-Center consumer products rental stores, notched fourth-quarter 2025 revenue of nearly $1.2 billion, which was up 10.9% compared to Q4 2024.
-Growth was led by 41% year-over-year increase in revenue for Upbound's Brigit division, which offers consumer financial services.
-The company's direct-to-consumer, lease-to-own business, Acima, saw Q4 2025 revenue increase by 8.6% year-over-year.
-Upbound's Rent-A-Center revenue was flat in the fourth quarter compared to the same period in 2024.
+• Upbound Group, the owner of Rent-A-Center consumer products rental stores, notched first-quarter 2026 revenue of $1.2 billion, which was up 3.7% compared to Q1 2025.
+Growth was led by 40% year-over-year increase in revenue for Upbound's Brigit division, which offers consumer financial services.
+The company's direct-to-consumer, lease-to-own business, Acima, saw Q1 2026 revenue increase by 1.8% year-over-year.
+Upbound's Rent-A-Center same-store revenue increased 0.4% in the first quarter compared to the same period in 2025.

 • Amid rising apparel costs and shifting consumer habits, clothing rental platforms are gaining traction as budget-friendly alternatives, according to NPR.
 More than half a million women rent clothes, finding it cheaper and more flexible than buying.
 The apparel rental industry is valued at $2.6 billion and is projected to more than double by 2035, according to Future Market Insights.
 The industry has benefited from inflation and tariffs, which have driven up clothing prices.
 Companies like Nuuly and Rent the Runway are expanding inventory to meet holiday demand, though tariffs and supply chain delays pose challenges.
 Rental services appeal to consumers seeking fresh wardrobes without long-term commitments, offering convenience and cost savings while reshaping how fashion is consumed.